Passion is energy. Feel the power that comes from focusing on what excites you. – Oprah Winfrey

 However, when you go to extreme lengths to watch TV, it’s going to steal the time you’d otherwise have for something more valuable.

 Especially when it comes to news, I find that in most of the cases this kind of information is plain useless.
 If something noteworthy happens, you’ll hear about it anyway, without having to fetch the information yourself.

 Decide what is more important: Listening/watching stories about wars and violence or doing the things that you truly love.

 7. Become More Organised

-Basic organisation skills are beneficial to anyone.
-If you feel you are not a person with great organising skills, don’t worry.
+Basic organization skills are beneficial to anyone.
+If you feel you are not a person with great organizing skills, don’t worry.

 What I’m talking about is a set of basic habits that help you to save time and give you better focus on your passions.